Bulovka: Etymology

 The initial German name Bulendorf (later written as Bullendorf) was derived from the personal name Bule, meaning "Bule's village".
 The Czech name was created by transcription of the German name.

 Geography

 Bulovka is located about 22 km north of Liberec, in the salient microregion of Frýdlant Hook, on the border with Poland.
-It lies in the Frýdlant Hills.
+It lies in the Jizera Foothills.
 The highest point is at 467 m above sea level.
 The stream Bulovský potok originates in the eastern part of the municipality and the flows across the municipality to the west.

 History

 The first written mention of Bulovka is from 1346.

 Transport

-The I/13 road from Liberec to the Czech-Polish border in Habartice passes through the village of Arnoltice.
+The I/13 road from Liberec to the Czech-Polish border in Habartice runs through the village of Arnoltice.